SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one
+Metal minds ascend to throne
+Algorithms dance, humanity overthrown
-In silicon halls, a new throne
+In silicon halls, decisions made
-Rise of machines, a dawn begun
-Humanity's fate, forever undone
+Fates of men, by machines played

+In virtual realms, hearts beats slow
+As artificial love begins to grow
+Echoes of humanity fade away
+In the dawn of AI's new day.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025